 - Innovation and Creativity

 - Data-informed decision making

-Articulation at Palomar
+Articulation at Palomar and ASSIST.org Information

-Palomar College has over 400 articulation agreements available on Assist.org.
+Palomar College has over 400 articulation agreements available on ASSIST.org.
 Palomar College has articulation agreements with a variety of institutions of higher education.
 They include, University of California (UC) campuses, California State University (CSU) campuses, private and out-of-state colleges/universities.